-Orlando Camera Club present’s Holly Manus as September’s Member Spotlight.
+Orlando Camera Club present’s Wayne Bennett as January’s 2018 Member Spotlight.

-Member spotlights are monthly and showcases a OCC member so we can get to know them a little better.
+Member Spotlights are monthly and showcase an OCC member so we can get to know them a little better.
 Monthly Spotlights are also available in the OCC Monthly Newsletter.

 Previous member spotlights are available below.